<img src="http://www.eue21east.com/47538.png" style="display:none;">

 So, what does that mean for determining your optimum blogging frequency?
 If daily blog posts aren't necessary or even recommended for most businesses, does that mean blogging once a week?
 Can you publish once or twice a month and still see resulting traffic?

-Yes, you can.
 But keep in mind that creating consistent, engaging, and high-quality content should be your number one priority, not worrying about volume or frequency.
 And this is something that most small businesses struggle with.
+In fact, depending on your business and your audience, even an epic blog article weighing in at over 2,500 words can drive a great deal of organic traffic.

 Content